-depending on the consideration of the PAIs by the underlying UCI.
-The promotion of environmental and social characteristics through investments in UCIs is done via UCIs that promote, inter alia, environmental or social characteristics within the meaning of Regulation 2019/2088 or have a sustainable investment objective within the meaning of that Regulation.
+The promotion of environmental and social characteristics through investments in UCIs is done through UCIs which promote, among other things, environmental or social characteristics within the meaning of Regulation 2019/2088 or have a sustainable investment objective within the meaning of this Regulation.

 In accordance with Regulation 2019/2088, the companies in which investments are made by these UCIs must apply good governance practices.
-The way in which compliance with this requirement is verified may vary from one UCI to another.
+The way in which compliance with this requirement is verified may vary from UCI to UCI.